ekafyi/junglejs-netlify-functions/README.md

 # (Optional) Start Storybook server in a separate tab
 npm run storybook
 ```

-Or [create a new repo](https://github.com/ekafyi/junglejs-netlify-functions/generate) with Github template.

 Netlify dev server serves your JungleJS site on `localhost:3333`.